preciofishbone/OmniaDocs/release-notes/2018-november/index.rst

 Yammer Integration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It is now possible to use Yammer as the preferred choice for conversations in an Office 365 Group site template.
+From this release, it is possible to use Yammer as the preferred choice for conversations in an Office 365 Group site template.

 .. image:: YammerSetup.png

-When this option is selected, a Yammer group will be created.
+When this option is selected, a Yammer group will be created in the provisioning flow.
 The Yammer group will be
-integrated with an Office 365 Group.
+automatically connected to a new Office 365 Group and team site.

 .. image:: YammerGroup.png

-The conversations link in quick launch on the team site will take you to the connected Yammer group.
+The conversations link in Quick Launch will take you to the connected Yammer group.

 .. image:: YammerConversationsLink.png